Esther Povitsky: 2015–present: Alone Together and Hot for My Name

 In 2015, Povitsky wrote, starred in, and produced the short film Alone Together.
 Later the short was adapted into a pilot for Freeform and produced by The Lonely Island.
 In December 2016, the pilot was picked up to series.
 In October 2017, Freeform renewed the series for a second season ahead of its January 2018 debut, however the series was canceled after its second season in 2019.

 On July 17, 2020, Povitsky's debut comedy special, Hot for My Name, was released through Comedy Central.

 Fashion brand

 Povitsky has her own fashion brand, "Sleepover by Esther"; she advertises it on Instagram.
 She regularly advertises her brand on the Trash Tuesday podcast and often posts herself on Instagram modeling her brand's clothing.

 Personal life

-Povitsky is engaged to comedy writer Dave King; they welcomed their first child, a daughter, in March 2024.
+Povitsky is married to comedy writer Dave King; they had their first child, a daughter named Ace King, on March 30, 2024.
+Their second child, Bernard King, was born February 23, 2026.